 Whipple shields are the standard way of armouring objects in space against impacts.
 Since there is negligible friction in space, objects can reach tremendous relative velocities.
 Armouring against impacts with a single thick plate would require prohibitive weight.
 So back in 1947, astronomer Fred Whipple suggested using several layers of aluminum, possibly reinforced with synthetic fibres, to break up impactors into a scattering of small fragments which can be stopped by the inner layers.
 Whipple shields take up some bulk, but not much mass.

-Radiators and Whipple shields are well known to geeks who like to imagine how the spacecraft in old hard science fiction would work (including projects like GURPS Transhuman Space and the wargame Attack Vector: Tactical).
+Radiators and Whipple shields are well known to geeks who like to imagine how the spacecraft in old hard science fiction would work (including projects like GURPS Transhuman Space, the wargame Attack Vector: Tactical, and the computer game Children of a Dead Earth).
 But they are very scarce in actual fiction.

 Learning about Whipple shields reminded me of how aggressively retro the science fiction of the middle of the 20th century was.
 Desert Mars and jungle Venus remained popular tropes in the 1950s, but back in 1907, naturalist Alfred Russel Wallace had showed that Mars was too cold and its air too thin to have liquid water.
 General relativity was published in 1915, but faster-than-light travel remains a beloved trope (even though these days most writers are more sensible than Robert A. Heinlein and don’t have viewpoint characters dance rhetorical rings around believers in relativity).